gojimmypi/wolfssl/IDE/Espressif/component-manager/NEW_README.md

 Release 5.6.2 of wolfSSL embedded TLS has bug fixes and new features including:

 ## Vulnerabilities
 * [Low] In cases where a malicious agent could analyze cache timing at a very detailed level, information about the AES key used could be leaked during T/S Box lookups.
 One such case was shown on RISC-V hardware using the MicroWalk tool (https://github.com/microwalk-project/Microwalk).
 A hardened version of T/S Box lookups was added in wolfSSL to help mitigate this potential attack and is now on by default with RISC-V builds and can be enabled on other builds if desired by compiling wolfSSL with the macro WOLFSSL_AES_TOUCH_LINES.
-Thanks to Jan Wichelmann, Christopher Peredy, Florian Sieck, Anna Pätschke, Thomas Eisenbarth (University of Lübeck): MAMBO-V: Dynamic Side-Channel Leakage Analysis on RISC-V. Fixed in the following GitHub pull request https://github.com/wolfSSL/wolfssl/pull/6309
+Thanks to Jan Wichelmann, Christopher Peredy, Florian Sieck, Anna PÃ¤tschke, Thomas Eisenbarth (University of LÃ¼beck): MAMBO-V: Dynamic Side-Channel Leakage Analysis on RISC-V. Fixed in the following GitHub pull request https://github.com/wolfSSL/wolfssl/pull/6309
 * [High] In previous versions of wolfSSL if a TLS 1.3 client gets neither a PSK (pre shared key) extension nor a KSE (key share extension) when connecting to a malicious server, a default predictable buffer gets used for the IKM value when generating the session master secret.
 Using a potentially known IKM value when generating the session master secret key compromises the key generated, allowing an eavesdropper to reconstruct it and potentially allowing surreptitious access to or meddling with message contents in the session.
 This issue does not affect client validation of connected servers, nor expose private key information, but could result in an insecure TLS 1.3 session when not controlling both sides of the connection.
 We recommend that TLS 1.3 client side users update the version of wolfSSL used.
-Thanks to Johannes from Sectra Communications and Linköping University for the report.
+Thanks to Johannes from Sectra Communications and LinkÃ¶ping University for the report.
 Fixed in the following GitHub pull request https://github.com/wolfSSL/wolfssl/pull/6412

 ## New Feature Additions